Update: ‘Kia SW PBV’ and ‘Kia Large PBV’ updated.

 Tesla has long considered adding a van to its lineup.
 The company is “definitely” going to make an electric van at some point, Musk said during the Q4 2020 earnings conference call on January 27, 2021.
 A month later, during The Joe Rogan Experience podcast (listen on Spotify), he said the solar roof of such a model could add around 30 miles of range per day.

 Before the Tesla Robovan, the next-gen Tesla Roadster and the Tesla Robotaxi look like priorities.
-So, Tesla’s electric van could easily be about four years away from commercialization.
+So, Tesla’s electric van could easily be 3-4 years from commercialization.
 The Master Plan Part 3 (pdf) document Tesla released on April 5, 2023, suggests the company expects the Robovan and the Cybertruck together to record 300 million units in cumulative sales.

 USPS Electric Mail Truck

-The Oshkosh NGDV will be available in an internal combustion engine variant and a pure-electric variant.
+The Oshkosh NGDV will be available in an internal combustion engine variant (ICE) and a pure electric variant.
 There’s no word on the specifications yet, not even targeted figures.
-Officially, Oshkosh Defense expects production of the NGDV (in Spartanburg, South Carolina) to begin in 2023.
+Oshkosh Defense manufactures the NGDV in Spartanburg, South Carolina, and it started delivering the ICE variant to USPS on May 31, 2024.

-Available in various configurations (three roof heights, three lengths, and as Cargo Van, Chassis Cab, and Cutaway), the E-Transit uses a 68 kWh lithium-ion battery and a single permanent-magnet motor that produces 198 kW (266 hp) and 317 lb.-ft. of torque.
-It can travel up to 126 miles on a full charge in its cargo van low-roof model.
+Available in six configurations (three roof heights, three lengths, and as a Cargo Van, Chassis Cab, and Cutaway), the E-Transit uses an 89 kWh lithium-ion battery and a single permanent-magnet motor that produces 198 kW (266 hp) and 317 lb.-ft. of torque.
+On a full charge, it can cover 159 miles (on the low-roof cargo van configuration).

 In an SEC filing on October 1, 2021, Rivian had revealed the following specifications of the EDV: